rhansen/tap4sh/README.md

     and subtests).
   * Testcases must not write to or close file descriptor 9 as it is used to communicate a bailout message (see `t4s_bailout()`).
+  * Standard output (stdout) is redirected in testcases and subtests, so any tests that require a terminal must provide their own pseudoterminal (pty).

 ## TODO